Jamestown Story: 2007–2008: One Last Breath and Sing It Loud

 Schmidt and Smith started working on the band's next release, One Last Breath while Smith simultaneously recorded an EP for his new project, Sing It Loud.
-After signing up with music distributed Tunecore, One Last Breath was released on August 9, 2007, along with "Sing It Loud"'s self-titled EP, which Schmidt played drums on.
-Schmidt became the band's drummer and they both moved down to Minneapolis, Minnesota, where Sing It Loud quickly began to build a large following before signing with Epitaph Records in early 2008.
-Soon after the signing, Smith left Jamestown Story to focus on Sing It Loud and shortly thereafter Schmidt left Sing It Loud to once again focus on Jamestown Story full-time.
-In the spring of 2008 Jamestown Story's song “In Loving Memory” was featured on the popular TV show One Tree Hill.
-Schmidt went back into the studio and released The Prologue EP on May 25, 2008 before starting to work on his next full-length album.
+After signing with music distributor Tunecore, One Last Breath was released on August 9, 2007, along with "Sing It Loud"'s self-titled EP, which Schmidt played drums on.
+Schmidt became the band's drummer and they both moved to Minneapolis, Minnesota, where Sing It Loud signed with Epitaph Records in early 2008.
+Soon after the signing, Smith left Jamestown Story to focus on Sing It Loud and shortly thereafter Schmidt left Sing It Loud to focus on Jamestown Story full-time.
+In the spring of 2008 Jamestown Story's song "In Loving Memory" was featured on the TV show One Tree Hill.
+Schmidt released The Prologue EP on May 25, 2008 before starting to work on his next full-length album.
 On August 19, 2008, "In Loving Memory" was featured on ABC's The Secret Life of the American Teenager.
-After six months of writing and recording, Schmidt released Love vs. Life, his first solo album as Jamestown Story.
-The album eventually sold over 70,000 songs on iTunes, received millions of plays on Myspace, and had songs featured on Dr. Phil, Jersey Shore, The Real World, Keeping Up With The Kardashians, 16 & Pregnant, True Life, I Used To Be Fat, The Challenge, Bad Girls Club, 90210, Bad Sex, and Couples Therapy.
+Schmidt released Love vs. Life, his first solo album as Jamestown Story.
+The album eventually sold over 70,000 songs on iTunes, received millions of plays on Myspace, and had songs featured on Dr. Phil, Jersey Shore, The Real World, Keeping Up with the Kardashians, 16 & Pregnant, True Life, I Used To Be Fat, The Challenge, Bad Girls Club, 90210, Bad Sex, and Couples Therapy.

 2009–2011

 Schmidt continued to promote and sell his music independently throughout 2009, releasing a split EP on July 9, 2009, with fellow Myspace artist Stephen Jerzak, as well as the Never Enough EP on December 28, 2009.
 In late 2009 Schmidt met Brandyn Anderson, a local Minneapolis-based musician, and the two began playing Jamestown Story shows as a duo.
 Anderson officially joined in 2010 and the two started writing for the next release before heading to Yuigahama Beach, Japan on August 6, 2010, to play two shows.
 After returning to the US, Schmidt and Anderson continued working on their next release with Jordan Schmidt, which was recorded at Onkio Haus in Ginza, Tokyo.
 The album, Find A Way, was independently released on January 11, 2011.
 Their song "Ashamed" was featured on an episode of Jersey Shore that originally aired on September 1, 2011.
-The album has since had songs featured on The Challenge: Rivals, Keeping Up With The Kardashians, Bad Girls Club, Teen Mom, Life Unexpected, Virgin Territory, Are You the One?, The Challenge: Rivals II, Best Ink, multiple The Real World episodes, and the video game Rollercoaster Dreams.
+The album has since had songs featured on The Challenge: Rivals, Keeping Up with the Kardashians, Bad Girls Club, Teen Mom, Life Unexpected, Virgin Territory, Are You the One?, The Challenge: Rivals II, Best Ink, The Real World, and the video game Rollercoaster Dreams.
 On November 24, 2011, Jamestown Story released an EP titled A Walk Through Time before Schmidt decided to move to Nashville, Tennessee.